Apply for Canadian Citizenship

 - For individuals who are 18 to 54 years old, demonstrated English or French ability.
 Applicants must submit either results of English or French language test or an education credential (e.g., diploma, degree) from an institution where the language of study was English or French.

-Applicants must demonstrate their knowledge of Canada by passing a citizenship test.
+Applicants between the ages of 18 and 54 years old must also demonstrate their knowledge of Canada by passing a citizenship test.

-There are situations that may affect permanent residents’ eligibility for Canadian citizenship, including if they have been convicted of a crime, are serving a sentence for a crime in or outside of Canada, or if their citizenship application was refused for misrepresentation in the past five years.
+There are situations that may affect permanent residents’ eligibility including if they have been convicted of a crime, are serving a sentence for a crime in or outside of Canada, or if their citizenship application was refused for misrepresentation in the past five years.